MLB Network Showcase: Postseason coverage

-For the 2012 and 2013 seasons, TBS was awarded the rights to televise both Wild Card Playoff games that occurred on the day before the Division Series games.
+For the 2012 and 2013 seasons, TBS was awarded the rights to televise both Wild Card Games that occurred on the day before the Division Series games.
 In exchange, MLB Network was awarded the rights to televise two of the Division Series games that previously belonged to TBS.
-From 2014 to 2021, MLB Network broadcast two Division Series games in lieu of FS1, though with the caveat of airing the American League games in odd-numbered years, and National League games in even-numbered years.
+From 2014 to 2021, MLB Network broadcast two Division Series games in lieu of FS1, airing the American League games in odd-numbered years, and National League games in even-numbered years.

 The first postseason telecast took place on October 7, 2012 and featured the Detroit Tigers hosting the Oakland Athletics at Comerica Park in Detroit for Game 2 of the 2012 ALDS.
 Matt Vasgersian called the game alongside analyst Jim Kaat.
 The second telecast took place on October 10 and featured the Washington Nationals hosting the St. Louis Cardinals at Nationals Park in Washington, D.C., for Game 3 of the 2012 NLDS; this was the Nationals' first home postseason game since moving to Washington at the start of the 2005 season.
 Bob Costas provided the play-by-play commentary alongside analyst Jim Kaat.
 Vasgersian and Jim Kaat called Game 3 of the 2013 American League Division Series, also between the Detroit Tigers and the Oakland Athletics on October 7 as well.

 In 2017, Bob Costas called Game 1 of the American League Division Series between the Boston Red Sox and the Houston Astros on MLB Network.
 The Astros went on to win 8–2.
 Costas and his color commentator Jim Kaat received criticism for their "bantering about minutia" and misidentification of plays.
 Costas also went on to become an internet meme after using the term the "sacks were juiced" to describe the bases being loaded.

-As previously mentioned, following Fox's extension of their MLB rights, which included Division Series games for the main Fox network for the first time since 2006, MLB Network lost the rights to playoff games after the 2021 season.
-To replace this coverage, beginning with the 2022 MLB season, MLB Network will instead air the Spanish language broadcasts for all postseason games carried in English by TBS, replacing CNN en Español.
+Following Fox's extension of their MLB rights, which included Division Series games for the main Fox network for the first time since 2006, MLB Network lost the rights to playoff games after the 2021 season.
+To replace this coverage, beginning with the 2022 MLB season, MLB Network instead carried the Spanish language broadcasts for all postseason games broadcast in English by TBS, replacing CNN en Español.
+This arrangement ended in the 2024 season, with MLB announcing an agreement with TelevisaUnivision to hold Spanish-language rights to the postseason games aired by TNT Sports, along with studio programming.

 Commentators

 Longtime NBC Sports broadcaster Bob Costas is the main play-by-play voice for the broadcasts.
-Brian Kenny, Matt Vasgersian, Scott Braun, Rich Waltz, Stephen Nelson and Adnan Virk also do play-by-play on some games.
-Jim Kaat, Dan Plesac, and Tom Verducci provide color commentary.
+Matt Vasgersian also does play-by-play on some games.
+Dan Plesac and Tom Verducci provide color commentary.

-Stephen Nelson and CC Sabathia host select special "Clubhouse Edition" broadcasts, which have two former MLB players with Sabathia and Nelson to provide a unique look at the featured games.
+Siera Santos, CC Sabathia and Chris Young host select special "Clubhouse Edition" broadcasts, which have two former MLB players with Sabathia, Young and Santos to provide a unique look at the featured games.

 In a deal announced in September 2022, Melanie Newman and CC Sabathia will host selected games for BBC Sport, these continue to be branded as an MLB Network Showcase broadcast.

-2022 schedule and commentators

-^Denotes special "Clubhouse Edition" broadcast

-^^Denotes alternative version produced for BBC Sport.
+In 2023, CC Sabathia was replaced by Xavier Scruggs as a game analyst for BBC Sport.